Reviews You Can Rely On

 Heavy relative to height

-Overall, the Moab 3 Mid is a great option for the casual backpacker who needs wet weather protection, though the padding and suede upper do make this one of the warmer boots during hot weather hikes.
-We also were lukewarm on their traction capabilities in anything besides smoother terrain, as the lugs are shallow.
-Still, this is an excellent and affordable boot that will provide long-lasting comfort to a wide range of potential hikers.
+We think the Moab 3 Mid is a great option overall for the casual backpacker requiring wet weather protection, but the padding and suede upper also make this one of the warmer boots during hot weather hikes.
+We were also lukewarm on their traction capabilities in anything besides smoother terrain due to the shallow lugs.
+They don't handle mud and scree as well as other options, like the Salomon Quest 4 Gore-Tex, which has deep and evenly spaced lugs.
+Despite these critiques, this is an excellent and affordable boot that will provide long-lasting comfort to a wide range of potential hikers.
+If you desire better traction without paying the highest dollar, the mid-range La Sportiva Ultra Raptor II Mid GTX is a boot to consider.
+It's lightweight and features excellent traction built for more technical terrain.

 Read more: Merrell Moab 3 Mid Waterproof review